Hi, I'm Nicky. A warm welcome to my profile.

 Concessions offered for

-I am currently offering telephone and online counselling and charge £45 per weekly session of 50 minutes.
+I offer in person, telephone and online counselling and charge £45 per weekly session of 50 minutes.

 Saturday morning sessions are from 9am - 12pm.